-- 1 Advice and recommendations on information to be supplied by the purchaser at the time of enquiry and order are contained in the purchasing guidelines set out in Appendix A. - 2 Alternative means for determining compliance with this Standard are given in Appendix B.
+- 1 Advice and recommendations on information to be supplied by the purchaser at the time of enquiry or order are contained in the purchasing guidelines set out in Appendix A. - 2 Alternative means for determining compliance with this Standard are given in Appendix B.

-2 REFERENCED DOCUMENTS The documents below are referred to in this Standard: AS
+2 REFERENCED DOCUMENTS The documents below are referred to in this Standard:

-1050 Methods for the analysis of iron and steel

-1199 Sampling procedures and tables for inspection by attributes

-1213 Iron and steel-Methods of sampling

-1391 Methods for tensile testing of metals

-1399 Guide to AS 1199, Sampling procedures and tables for inspection by attributes

-1442 Carbon steels and carbon-manganese steels -Hot-rolled bars and semi-finished products

-2003 Methods for the measurement of decarburization in carbon and low alloy steels

-- 2706 Numerical values-Rounding and interpretation of limiting values - 3900 Quality systems Guide to selection and use - 3904 Quality systems Guide to quality management and quality system elements

-K1 Methods for the sampling and analysis of iron and steel
+AS 1050 Methods for the analysis of iron and steel 1199 Sampling procedures and tables for inspection by attributes 1213 Iron and steel-Methods of sampling 1391 Methods for tensile testing of metals 1399 Guide to AS 1199-Sampling procedures and tables for inspection by attributes 1442 Carbon steels and carbon-manganese steels - Hot-rolled bars and semi-finished products 2003 Methods for the measurement of decarburization in carbon and low alloy steels 2505 2505.5 Methods for bend and related testing of metals Part 5: Torsion and wrapping tests on wire 2706 Numerical values-Rounding and interpretation of limiting values 3900 Quality systems - Guide to selection and use 3904 Quality systems - Guide to quality management and quality system elements K1 Methods for the sampling and analysis of iron and steel ISO Guide 44 General rules for ISO or IEC international third-party certification scheme for products

-ISO